DomovoiG/Personal-Website/README.md

 # Personal-Website

 A personal Website created for Intro to Web Development.
 This Website will have pages describing my current acheivments, skills, and projects I've worked on.
 Also the website will have a bio page about me.
+This website will display my skills developed in web development.

+To run the code download the Personal_website folder.